Infoblox-PS/ibx-sdk/docs/examples/get_file.md

 ## Examples

+The following example will download the named.conf file from the infoblox.localdomain.

 ```sh
 get-file -u admin -g 192.168.1.2 -m infoblox.localdomain -t DNS_CFG
 ```

+The following example will download the dhcpd.conf file from the infoblox.localdomain.

 ```sh
 get-file -u admin -g 192.168.1.2 -m infoblox.localdomain -t DHCP_CFG
 ```

+The following example will download the dhcpv6.conf file from the infoblox.localdomain.

 ```sh
 get-file -u admin -g 192.168.1.2 -m infoblox.localdomain -t DHCPV6_CFG
 ```

+!!!
+Warning
+    Configuration files can only be downloaded if the file exists on the appliance.
+If the file does not exist a "400 Client Error: Bad Request for url" will be received.